Relaxed touring, Natural beauty and the Wild Atlantic Coast

 The major population centres tend toward the east coast.
 Whilst there will be an opportunity for visits into Belfast and Dublin, this tour really focuses on the much more rural areas of the south and west coasts.
 It is here that Blarney, Bantry, The Ring of Kerry, The Dingle Peninsular, The Cliffs of Moher, Connemara and Ballina are all found, as we travel leisurely along the Wild Atlantic Way of the Republic.

-It’s then time to be in the North for some touring, firstly inland at Lough Macnean, where the water creates the border between the North and the Republic, and then onto Bushmills on the North Coast.
+We start in the North for some touring, firstly near Belfast, and then onto Bushmills on the North Coast.
 Here is home to the famous Bushmills Distillery and the natural phenomenon of the Giants Causeway.
+We then make the leisurely journey all around Ireland, returning to the North again at the end, having competed a full circle.

-This tour offers wonderful travel in your own motorhome, in lovely locations whilst remaining socially distanced.
+This tour offers wonderful travel in your own motorhome, in lovely locations whilst remaining socially distanced as required at the time of travel.

 We meet at a well-appointed campsite near Stranraer.
 Late afternoon the Tour Directors will host a welcome get together.
 A chance to meet fellow travelling companions and to learn a little more about the adventure ahead.